Please read this document and then complete the consent form that has been emailed to you separately.

 At your first visit, the psychiatrist will conduct a thorough review of the current difficulties and advise whether further appointments are required to complete the assessment or whether a treatment can be commenced.
 In some instances, following the assessment, for example where ADHD or Autism are being considered, additional specialised assessments may be recommended.
 It may also be helpful to contact the child’s school to gather more information to help complete the assessment

 By the end of the end of the assessment, the psychiatrist will discuss the formulation, diagnosis where relevant and a management plan including treatment options.
-Following the full assessment, a report will be provided within 2 weeks of the final assessment appointment.
+Following the full assessment, a report will be provided within1 month of the final assessment appointment.

-Psychiatry initial appointment lasts up to 75-90 minutes.
+Psychiatry general appointments lasts up to 90 minutes.
 Psychiatry follow up appointments last up to 25-45 minutes.
 ADHD and ASD assessments are more lengthy appointments, please speak to the Practice Secretary for more details.

 Your treatment package will be tailored to your individual needs.
 This may include psychiatric reviews, psychological therapies for individuals and/or families, prescribed medication or referral to other professionals.
 Our psychiatrists work closely with psychologists, psychotherapists, family therapists, specialist paediatric mental health nurses, paediatricians, speech and language therapists, occupational therapists, dieticians and other professionals.